 If I were not a dance artist I would be:

 My favorite food is:

-I am presenting a piece concerning :
+I am present a piece concerning _______ for this concert:

 A woman's work is:

 Complex, multi-dimensional and reflective of all the sphere's in which she participates.

 |Photo of Keystone; choreography by Carolyn Dorfman; Photography © Whitney Browne|

 Embarking on multiple teaching residencies; preparing for tour to Brandeis University and working with collaborators on a new piece.

 My greatest challenge is: